5epi0l/Moj-Masty-Notes/Random Hack notes/Windows/Random Tips and notes.md

-34. HTA's are standalone applications that execute using the same models and technologies of Internet Explorer, but outside of the browser.Mshta is a utility that executes Microsoft HTML Applications (HTA).
+34. HTA's are standalone applications that execute using the same models and technologies of Internet Explorer, but outside of the browser.
+Mshta is a utility that executes Microsoft HTML Applications (HTA).
 HTA files have the file extension `hta`.
 We can execute a malicious hta file hosted on a remote server using mshta to achieve code execution.
 See [[Useful commands]] for "howto"